romariorios/apolo/README.md

 To use Apolo in a Lua script, just require the library directly:

-    require 'apolo'
+    require 'apolo'.global()

-Since the goal of Apolo is to make scripts whose primary purpose is to launch programs, meaning that its functions will be the main functionality of the script, all of the will be available globally by default.
+Since the goal of Apolo is to make scripts whose primary purpose is to launch programs, all of the fun will be global by default meaning that its functions will be the main functionality of the script, all of the will be available globally by default.
 A planned feature is to provide the option of loading the library as it is usually done for most libraries -- that is: